 Going to the Gym when Feeling too Scared

-U.S. News & World Report Magazine says “By the second week of February, some 80 percent of those resolutions are back home with a new kind of remorse staring back at them in the mirror – the remorse of disappointment”
+The U.S. News & World Report Magazine says, “By the second week of February, some 80 percent of those resolutions are back home with a new kind of remorse staring back at them in the mirror – the remorse of disappointment”.
+Now, let’s work on the mental obstacles standing in the way of your fitness goals.

-The larger pay-off becomes much more noticeable over a relatively long period of time.
-This concept is known as delayed gratification.
-This is part of the reason for going to the gym is difficult for many.
+The pay-off becomes more noticeable over a relatively long period of time, at least a couple of months.
+This concept is known as delayed gratification, a strong test of patience for beginners.

-Delayed gratification tends to give users the results they desire in the longer-term.
-Delayed gratification tasks give pleasure relatively much longer after a task or activity is completed.
+Delayed gratification helps give users the results they desire in the longer-term.
+Giving a sense of fulfillment and pleasure, long after a task or activity is completed.

-Activities and objects that give our brain an instant feeling of pleasure are known as instant or short term gratification (Video games, Social Media, Drugs etc.).
+Activities and objects that give our brain an instant feeling of pleasure are known as instant or short-term gratification (e.g. video games, social media, recreational drugs).
+These feel pleasurable in the long-term yet unsatisfying in the long run.

 Power of Positivity

-The second method was focused on positive feedback.
-When nurses would meet the hand sanitizer requirements, they would receive messages like: “Great Shift” and if lagging behind(failing), they would receive messages like “Keep it Up”.
+The second method utilized positive feedback.
+When nurses would meet the hand sanitizer requirements, they would receive messages like: “Great Shift” and if lagging behind(failing), they would receive more inspiring messages like “Keep it Up”.
+Method two(positive), was proven to be an estimated 17.5% more effective than method one(negative).

 Building Habits, and Positive feedback loops

-Remember, going to the gym repeatedly should turn from a grueling chore, into a habit.
+Remember, going to the gym consistently will eventually turn from a grueling chore, into a positive habit.
 Patience and consistency are the quickest way to make it happen.
 Trust in the process.

-After exercising your body physically, the gratification received will make it easier for you to go to the gym, while also making other aspects of your life easier.
+After exercising your body physically for a while, the gratification received will make it easier for you to go to the gym, while also making other aspects of your life easier.
 This concept is referred to as a positive feedback loop.

 Using Positive Visualization to Overcome Gym Anxiety